I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 I nodded.
 ‘Okay.
 I’m ready.’
 I finished my last bite of toast and stood up slipping my plate into the sink.
 ‘Oh, when are we going to get the dishwasher fixed?’
 There had been a perfectly good dishwasher in place when we moved in about a week before, but after the first time we had used it, it had leaked and we’d had to wash everything by hand.
 Not that that was hard, with the three of us, but it would still have helped.

 Mum shrugged.
 ‘Your Dad was supposed to call them yesterday,’ she answered in an implying tone, giving Dad a look.

 ‘So, you call them again.
 You only called them once.’
 Mum shook her head again, turning to wash out her mug in the sink.
-There was small smile on her face.
+There was a small smile on her face.
 ‘Let’s go.’

 Like my room, I kept all I loved in my car.
 I had a small pile of books in the back along with a box that I still needed to unpack.
-I had a small crystal dragon hanging from my rear-view mirror and cd’s piled up in my glove box.
-Mum pulled out of the driveway and I watched the houses and trees flash past my window.
+I had a small crystal dragon hanging from my rear-view mirror and CD’s piled up in my glove box.
+Mum pulled out of the double driveway and I watched the houses and trees flash past my window.

 She glanced over at me and gave me an encouraging smile, ‘You think you’ll be okay, today?’

 She looked back at the road.
 ‘I’ll be fine.’